How Much Does a Texas LLC Cost? Your 2025 Cost Guide

 Base Filing Fee and State Charges

-In 2025, the primary filing fee for forming an llc in texas remains $300, payable to the Texas Secretary of State.
-Entrepreneurs often ask how long for a Texas LLC, and processing times typically range from 5–7 days unless expedited.
-This fee covers the certificate of formation you’ll submit online or via mail.
-If you prefer expedited service, expect an additional $25–$50.
-Certain specialized LLC structures, such as a series llc or foreign llc, may face slightly higher fees for application for registration.
-Keep in mind that if you’re transitioning from a nonprofit corporation or another business entity, you might pay extra for a certificate of amendment.
-Always confirm current rates on the Texas Secretary of State’s official website before filing. structure.
+In 2025, the primary filing fee for forming an LLC in Texas remains $300, payable to the Texas Secretary of State.
+Entrepreneurs often ask how long for a Texas LLC, and processing times typically range from about 3–5 business days online via SOSDirect (or 7–12 business days via SOSUpload), with mail filings taking longer; expedited handling is available.
+This fee covers the Certificate of Formation you’ll submit online or via mail.
+If you prefer expedited service, expect an additional $25.
+Certain specialized LLC structures, such as a series LLC or foreign LLC, may face additional fees (e.g., $300 per registered series; $750 to register a foreign LLC).
+Keep in mind that if you’re transitioning from a nonprofit corporation or another business entity, you might pay extra for a certificate of amendment (typically $150; $25 for nonprofits).
+Always confirm current rates on the Texas Secretary of State’s official website before filing.
 Errors may lead to extra costs, so review documents carefully before submission.
 Before proceeding, it’s crucial to understand all requirements to properly start an LLC and avoid errors that could lead to extra costs.

 Start Your Texas LLC for $300